JamieWilson2000/SpeedySumsMS2/README.md

     - The Entry Page:<br>
             Here the user is presented with three buttons, each representing a level of difficulty for the user to choose from.<br>
-            In the footer, there is the standard social icons for Facebook, Twitter, and Instagram which in a real world scenario would link to the relevant Speedy Sums game fan pages.
+            In the footer, there are the standard social icons for Facebook, Twitter, and Instagram which in a real world scenario would link to the relevant Speedy Sums game fan pages.

     - The Game Pages Desktop Mode:<br>
-            In desktop mode the user will be relying on the computer keyboard to enter the answers.
+            In desktop mode the user will be presented with 2 randomly generated numbers and a randomly generated operator as a sum.
+The user will be relying on the computer keyboard to enter the answers.
     - The Game Pages Mobile/Tablet Mode:<br>
             As with the desktop mode, the user will be presented with 2 randomly generated numbers and a randomly generated operator as a sum.<br>
             The user will be lead to answer the questions using a virtual number pad consisting of numbers 1 through to 0, and a Check button for submitting the answer.<br>
-            Along side the Check button will be a Skip Sum option where the user can decide to skip a sum if they feel it's too difficult.
-This will re-generate a new sum and replenish the timer back to its allocated amount of seconds.
+            Along side the Check button will be a clear button where the user can clear the answer-box if a wrong number is inputted or if the user wishes to change their answer.

     - The Game Over Feature:<br>
             In the event of the user answering a question wrong or running out of time, they will be presented with a game over modal informing them of their current score and the options to either play again or head back to the main menu.